Yuvraj-26/Data-Warehouse-Snowflake/Notes/Data_Warehouse.md

  A data warehouse is a centralized repository that stores data from various sources, such as transactional systems, applications, and external sources.
 It is designed to support business intelligence activities, such as reporting, data analysis, and data mining.
 Unlike transactional databases, which are designed for day-to-day operations, data warehouses are designed for complex queries and analysis

  - Integrated: Data from various sources is integrated and transformed into a common format to ensure consistency and accuracy
  - Time-Variant: Data in a data warehouse is stored over time, enabling users to analyse trends and changes over time
  - Subject-Oriented: Data in a data warehouse is organized around business functions or subjects, such as sales, finance, and marketing

- - Non-Volatile: Data in a data warehouse is not updated or deleted frequently.
-Instead, it is updated in batches to maintain data integrity
+ ## Benefits of Data warehouse
+ - Improved decision making as it provides timely and relevant information to support decision-making processes.
+Access to historical and real-time data along with advanced analytics help make data-driven decisions.
+ - Improved operational efficiency as it provides a centralized repository to retrieve data quickly
+ - Enhanced data quality due to cleaning, transformation, and validation which ensures data accuracy and consistency (single version of the truth is the data warehousing ideal of having either a single centralised database which stores all of an organisation's data in a consistent and non-redundant form)
+- Security as it provides security and access controls
+- To Gain Competitive Advantage: A data warehouse provides insights into customer behaviour, market trends, and competitor activities, providing a competitive advantage.

  A Data mart is a subset of a data warehouse that is designed to serve the specific needs of a particular group of users or a specific business function within an organization

 - Created to support analytical and reporting needs of a specific department, business unit
 - Contain limited set of data that is relevant to the business need which is often aggregated, transformed, and optimised
-- Schema facilities the type of queries required by the specific user group and differs from the schema used in the data warehouse
+- Schema for the type of queries required by the specific user group and differs from the schema used in the data warehouse
 - Store aggregated and summarised data and optimised for query performance so its fast for retrieving
 - Users of data marts use BI tools, reporting tools and analytics platforms